google/dqm/README.md

 - A __frontend__ (Typescript, VueJS) to allow users to plan/execute/monitor checks.

-## Installation
+## Local installation

-A typical DQM deployment relies on [Google Cloud Platform](https://cloud.google.com/gcp/) (GCP) [App Engine](https://cloud.google.com/appengine/).
-The following setup process will help you deploy DQM on App Engine.

 ### Prerequisites

-- A GCP project (create one following [this guide](https://cloud.google.com/resource-manager/docs/creating-managing-projects) if needed).
+- A GCP project.
 - The [Google Cloud SDK](https://cloud.google.com/sdk/docs) (command line interface) installed on your local machine.
 - The [pipenv](https://github.com/pypa/pipenv) Python package manager installed on your local machine.
 - The Node.js [npm](https://www.npmjs.com/get-npm) installed on your local machine.